What Our Shoes Do For You

-Our orthopedic specialists created fashionable shoes with integrated orthopedic insoles for you who want to prevent strain injuries or already have problems with pain in the feet, knees, legs, hips, and back.
+Our orthopedic specialists have created stylish shoes with built-in orthopedic insoles for anyone looking to avoid overload injuries or ease pain in the feet, knees, legs, hips, and back.

-Our orthopedic technicians have analyzed people’s foot shape and movement patterns worldwide to create insoles that work for most feet.
+Our team of orthopedic technicians has studied foot shapes and movement patterns from around the world to create insoles designed to suit most feet.

-Our designers select the best materials and design each shoe model around the orthopedic insoles.
+Our designers carefully select high-quality materials and craft each shoe model around these orthopedic insoles.

 Your feet are important

-With the best shock-absorbing materials available on the market, the right shape, and adaptation for the shape of your feet, we strengthen the foot’s natural way of stabilizing and dampening micro-shocks.
+Using the best shock-absorbing materials available on the market, combined with the right shape and adaptation to your foot’s structure, we aim to support the foot’s natural ability to stabilize and absorb micro-shocks.

-Human feet are fascinating and important – they affect our whole body in numerous ways.
-Let us compare the human body to a car: the lack of shock absorbers, incorrect wheel alignment, or skewed tires put both you as a driver and your fellow passengers at risk.
-It also wears down the vehicle’s whole system, putting extra pressure on other parts.
+Human feet are fascinating and important—they affect our entire body in numerous ways.
+Let’s compare the human body to a car: a lack of shock absorbers, incorrect wheel alignment, or uneven tires puts both you, as the driver, and your passengers at risk.
+It also wears down the vehicle’s system, placing extra stress on other parts.
 From a biomechanical perspective, the human body works similarly.

-When your low arch does not get enough damping support, it pulls the lower leg inwardly, angles the knee joint inwards, and tilts the pelvis forward – ouch!
-On the other hand, high arches give you rigid feet, placing a heavy load on the pads and increasing pressure while directing it upwards to your knee joints and lumbar spine.
+When your low arch doesn’t receive adequate support, it can cause the lower leg to rotate inward, angle the knee joint inward, and tilt the pelvis forward—ouch!
+On the other hand, high arches result in rigid feet, placing more pressure on the pads and increasing strain, which can travel upwards to the knee joints and lumbar spine.

 • 26 large bones

-• 3 regions: the forefoot, the metatarsal, and the heel
+• 3 regions: the forefoot, the midfoot, and the hindfoot

-• The forefoot consists of 5 metatarsal bones and 14 phalanxes
+• The forefoot consists of 5 metatarsal bones and 14 phalanges

-• The metatarsal region includes 3 cuneiform bones (lateral, intermediate, and medial), Cuboideum (Cuboid), and Navicular bone
+• The midfoot includes 3 cuneiform bones (lateral, intermediate, and medial), the cuboid, and the navicular bone

-• The heel consists of Talus and Calcaneus
+• The hindfoot consists of the talus and calcaneus

 Types of feet

 We have examined the height of the foot’s three arches.
-It tends to vary depending on population and continent, but about 60 percent of the population are flat-footed, 10 percent have high arches and 30 percent have “normal” arch heights.
+Arch height tends to vary by population and continent, but approximately 60% of the population is flat-footed, 10% have high arches, and 30% have “normal” arch heights.

-In our experience, people with low and high arches need orthopedic solutions more, while those with normal arches can withstand stress injuries better.
-These feet are more stable and can absorb shocks, while the others need more relief, shock absorption, and correction of misalignments in the ankle.
+In our experience, people with low and high arches may have a greater need for orthopedic solutions, while those with normal arches tend to manage overload injuries better.
+Normal arches are generally more stable and can absorb shocks more effectively, while low and high arches often require additional relief, shock absorption, and correction of ankle misalignments.

-We recommend Stinaa.J shoes and insoles for you with the following conditions:
+Stinaa.J orthopedic shoes and insoles may be beneficial for individuals with the following conditions:

 Foot and leg problems